SmartTeleMax/MaSha/README.md

 * 'regexp' — regular expression that describes word (not compiled, as string).
 * 'selectable' — HTMLElement or its id, that contains selectable text.
 * 'marker' — HTMLElement or its id, that contains marker icon to be displayed on text selection.
 If element with given id is not found, an &lt;a/&gt; element is created.
 * 'select_message' — HTMLElement or its id with popup that floats when text is selected.
+If closed once, popup will be never displayed again in this browser (localStorage or cookies are used).
 If no value provided, the popup is not shown.
 * 'ignored' — Either function or string.
   * Filter function, that allows to ignore specified HTMLElement as selection target.
 Should return true if element must be ignored; otherwise false.
   * Comma-separated tag names, classes or ids of ignored elements.
 For example: *'ul, .ignored-cls, #ignored-id'*.